The Bankrate promise

 - Anyone who frequently uses Uber Eats and is able to use the dining credits this card offers

-- Frequent travelers who want to earn American Express Membership Rewards points can transfer them to airline and hotel partners
+- Frequent travelers who want to earn American Express Membership Rewards points so they can transfer them to Amex airline and hotel partners

 Who should consider a different rewards credit card?

-- Travel enthusiasts who want a card with more travel benefits
+- Travel enthusiasts who want a card with elite benefits like airport lounge access

 - Anyone who is averse to paying an annual fee for a credit card